pkarstaedt/linkedin-ai-filter/README.md

-## No AI LinkedIn Feed – Chrome Extension
+## No AI LinkedIn Feed – Browser Extension (Chrome & Firefox)

 Detect and hide AI-generated posts in your LinkedIn feed using OpenAI, Anthropic, Gemini, or a locally hosted LLM, with full control over sensitivity and debug/test behavior.
+Available for both **Chrome** and **Firefox**.

 ---